 Banking hours in Belgium are normally 9am to 4pm, Monday to Friday.
 Some banks are also open on Saturday mornings.

 Opening a bank account

-Opening a current account in Belgium is often quite easy regardless of the particular bank used.
+Opening a current account in Belgium is usually simple, regardless of the particular bank used.
 Expats are required to bring documents such as proof of identification, completed application forms and proof of address.

-Some Belgian banks even allow customers to open bank accounts online, with some allowing foreigners to do before they arrive in Belgium.
+Some Belgian banks have the functionality for customers to open bank accounts online, with some allowing foreigners to do so before arriving in Belgium.
 In these cases, the expat will have to inform the bank once their residency permit has been issued.

 ATMs and debit cards

 ATMs are widely available in Belgium.
 Credit and debit cards can be used.
 The main type of debit card used in Belgium is known as the Bancontact card.
 This is a chip card that has a four-digit PIN.
 The Bancontact card can be used to draw cash at ATMs and to pay for everyday items, including groceries and petrol.